The Callisto Protocol

-The Callisto Protocol is a 2022 survival horror action video game developed by Striking Distance Studios and published by Krafton.
-It is directed by Dead Space series co-creator Glen Schofield, and is considered a spiritual successor to the series.
-The game's story follows Jacob Lee (Josh Duhamel) who is sent to a prison facility set on the Jovian moon Callisto fighting against infected prisoners with an unknown disease while uncovering dark secrets of the facility.
-Gameplay has players exploring a series of levels, garnering resources while fighting off infected prisoners.
+The Callisto Protocol is a 2022 survival horror game developed by Striking Distance Studios and published by Krafton.
+It was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on December 2, 2022.
+The game was directed by Dead Space series creator Glen Schofield and is considered a spiritual successor to the series.

+The story follows Jacob Lee (Josh Duhamel), a starship captain who survives a crash landing on the Jovian moon Callisto, only to be captured and incarcerated against his will in a high-security prison.
+He is subsequently forced to fight for survival when a mysterious illness sweeps the prison, and gradually learns the dark secrets of his captors.
+Gameplay has players exploring a series of levels, gathering resources and collecting data logs while fighting off infected prisoners.

-Development of the game began with the formation of Striking Distance Studios in June 2019.
-Originally developed as a game set in the PUBG: Battlegrounds universe, it later evolved into an original intellectual property.
+Development of The Callisto Protocol began with the formation of Striking Distance Studios in June 2019.
+The game received mixed reviews from critics and failed to meet the sales expectations of Krafton.

-The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on December 2, 2022.
-It received mixed reviews.
-The game failed to meet the sales expectations of Krafton.

 Gameplay

 In The Callisto Protocol, players assume the role of Jacob Lee from a third-person perspective.
 Jacob's health is indicated by an implant on the back of his neck called a "C.O.R.E.
 Device".
 Health can be replenished with injectable packs found throughout levels.
 Jacob can use weapons to combat enemies, as well as a melee system to dodge enemy attacks while looking for openings to strike and kill them.
 Both combat styles can be mixed up, providing greater variety when facing enemy types.
 Jacob can collect and review audio logs during gameplay.

+While enemies do take great damage from headshots, they are not guaranteed to be killed by removal of their head, therefore dealing damage to both the limbs and head as well as exposing and destroying their tentacles before they mutate is mandatory to dispatching them.